The David R. Hinton MD Scholarship Program

 5. Dinner on the free night of the meeting (not to exceed the maximum listed in the conference travel policy).

-Scholarship awards will be made to individuals, not to institutions, and each Recipient must sign an award agreement (sample attached).
+Scholarship awards will be made to individuals, not to institutions, and each Recipient must sign an award agreement.

 Scholarships are not transferrable and may not be carried over from one year to another.
 Unused scholarships are forfeited.